Kobzol/elsie-gallery/README.md

-# Elsie showcase
+# Elsie gallery
-This repository serves as a demonstration showcase for [Elsie](https://github.com/spirali/elsie).
+This repository serves as a gallery of presentations created with [Elsie](https://github.com/spirali/elsie).

 Presentations:
 - [Rust](rust/slides.pdf) [[sources](rust)]